curtis-gaye7/guidancearrow-website/README.md

 Whether you're pursuing career advancement, launching a project, developing a skill, or implementing personal improvements, EndVision provides the structure, insights, and tools to make consistent progress toward your vision.

-## 📚 Inspired by Productivity Classics

-EndVision synthesizes principles from productivity giants including:

-- **Getting Things Done** - For task management and mental clarity
-- **Atomic Habits** - For incremental improvement and habit building
-- **Deep Work** - For focused productivity and time management
-- **The 7 Habits of Highly Effective People** - For principle-centered achievement
-- **Essentialism** - For focusing on what truly matters
-- **Flow** - For optimal experience and engagement
-- **The Art of Focus** - For sustained attention and priority management

 ## ✨ Key Features

 ### 🤖 AI Goal Breakdown